 The COVID-19 pandemic has presented a pertinent illustration of the need for QAPs and Microbix's capabilities to create, license/register, and manufacture such products.
 As Microbix concluded this emerging pathogen had potential to create a pandemic, it began the development of QAPs products directed at supporting the accuracy of emerging molecular (RT-PCR) tests for the virus.
-Discussions around the development of this product began in February, 2020 and culminated in the announcement of an internally and externally validated prototype on March 30, Health Canada (MDEL) licensing of commercial products on April 21, U.S. FDA registration on May 7, and the European Union "CE Mark" on June 5.
-Microbix announced the first shipment of QAPs as licensed medical devices to support accuracy of the testing programs of Canadian clinical labs on May 6, to European distributors on June 15, and to Microbix's U.S. distributor on June 30.
-Subsequent to the September 30, 2020 fiscal year-end, Microbix has announced further projects to support the fight against the pandemic - A project to produce viral transport media (VTM) in support of Ontario's RT-PCR testing for COVID-19 disease (October 13), the creation of QAPs to support antigen-based testing for COVID-19 disease (October 20), and the creation of QAPs to support RT-PCR testing for three COVID-19 "variants of concern" (March 15, 2021).
-Throughout this very challenging pandemic, everyone at Microbix has been working hard to help conquer the new challenges to human health and well-being.
+Discussions around the development of this product began in February, 2020, were followed by Canadian, EU and U.S. licensings/registrations through the spring, and led to first sales in all three markets prior to June 30, 2020.
+Subsequently, Microbix has also announced QAPs to support RT-PCR testing for multiple COVID variants-of-concern, for COVID antigen-tests, and, most recently, for COVID serological tests.
+However important, COVID remains only a portion of Microbix's QAPs portfolio, which now comprises more than 70 discreet products that are principally in the respiratory and sexually-transmitted disease categories.
+That broad portfolio of QAPs has enabled Microbix to build-out a global distribution network for this product line, with a total of nine distributors now providing end-user access and sales support in over 30 countries.

+In fiscal 2021, Microbix announced further projects to support the fight against the pandemic - including its project to produce viral transport medium (DxTM) in support of Ontario's RT-PCR testing for COVID-19 disease.
+An Ontario Together Fund grant to support this project was announced in fiscal Q1, Microbix completed its technical file to enable Canadian sales in fiscal Q2, and a material first order of \$4.25 million was received from Ontario-based procurement Authorities in April, 2021.
+The benefits from that first order are reflected in the results for fiscal Q3, as they will again across fiscal Q4, 2021.

+It is worth repeating that everyone at Microbix has been working hard to help conquer the new challenges to human health and well-being throughout this very challenging pandemic.

 Due to the positive prospects of each of the above lines of its business and products, Microbix continues to reinvest to better ensure that it can meet expected growth in demand.
 Such work includes upgrading its manufacturing technologies, quality systems, processes and training, capacity and allocation of resources, along with developing and launching new products.
 This has involved many steps to both de-bottleneck and de-risk our production processes, work that will be ongoing as Microbix continues to grow sales across our product lines.
-Starting in fiscal 2018, multiple upgrades to facilities have been completed and further investments will be made in infrastructure going forward, such as those announced on May 27 and October 13, 2020.
-Additionally, Microbix will be investing in our people - with efforts to enhance training, career progression, and retention.
+Starting in fiscal 2018, multiple upgrades to facilities have been made and further investments will continue to be made in infrastructure going forward, such as those discussed in the Public Offering prospectus dated May 19, 2021 Additionally, Microbix will be investing in our people - with efforts to enhance training, career progression, and retention.